jarofghosts/jung/README.md

 * `$JUNG_FILENAME` - Just the filename part of the trigger file
 * `$JUNG_EXTENSION` - Just the extension of the trigger file
 * `$JUNG_BARENAME` - Trigger filename with no extension

+If you run jung with `--run` these environment variables will be blank strings when the initial execution occurs.

 This works really well with scripts, but for one-liners you will need to escape the `$` to prevent your shell from replacing it too early.